 - Animal bites

-- Inadequate fencing or guarding around dangerous conditions such as holes or swimming pools
+- Inadequate fencing around swimming pools

 - Liquid or ice on walkways and steps